hasura/ndc-hub/rfcs/0004-native-packaging.md

   * As an end user, when I build my connector manifest, I want to see any errors that would prevent my connector from running, so that I may correct them

 ## Proposed Solution
-The proposed solution is to extend the connector definition so that it can capture whether or not a `ManagedDockerBuild` connector supports being run using the native toolchain.
+The proposed solution is to extend the connector definition so that it can capture whether or not a connector supports being run using the native toolchain.
+This support exists in parallel with the Docker-based `ManagedDockerBuild` and `PrebuiltDockerImage` packaging definitions.

 The following changes have been made to the `connector-metadata.yaml`:
-* `supportsNativeToolchain` has been added to `ManagedDockerBuildPackaging`.
+* An optional `nativeToolchainDefinition` has been added to the root `ConnectorMetadataDefinition`.
 This allows the connector to declare whether or not it supports being run with a native toolchain.
-If this is set to `true` (defaults to `false`), the connector should also define a `Commands.init` and a `Commands.watch`.
-When the `ddn` CLI runs the connector during `ddn dev` it will do so using the `watch` command, rather than running a Docker container.
-* `init` has been added to `Commands`. `init` is run by the `ddn` CLI before it either builds the connector (`ddn build connector-manifest`) or runs it (`ddn watch`).
-The purpose of `init` is to check the user's environment to ensure the native toolchain is installed and is ready to use.
-This includes restoring any dependencies, if necessary.
+If the connector supports a native toolchain it needs to define a `NativeToolchainDefinition` object which contains some `commands` (`NativeToolchainCommands`) .
+* `NativeToolchainCommands` requires that the connector define two commands, and one optional one:
+  * `start` (required) - This command must start the connector using the configuration in the build context directory.
+This is used when doing a `ddn build connector-manifest` where the connector is run using native tooling.
+  * `watch` (required) - This command must start the connector using the configuration in the build context directory, but also restart the connector upon any configuration change.
+This is used during `ddn dev` watch mode when the connector is run using native tooling.
+  * `update` (optional) - This command is run when a configuration update like a schema introspection refresh is required when the connector is run using native tooling.
+* It is expected that the `NativeToolchainCommands` check the user's environment for the required native tooling before attempting to perform their action.
+If the tooling is missing, a user-friendly error should be produced, advising the user about the missing tooling.
-* A command type of `ShellScriptCommand` has been added that can be used for all `Commands`.
+* A command type of `ShellScriptCommand` has been added that can be used for all commands.
 A `ShellScriptCommand` defines a command that is executed using a shell script.
 There are two shells required, Bash (Mac/Linux) and PowerShell (Windows).
 When the specified command is run using the shell, the current working directory is set to where the contents of the `.hasura-connector` directory from the connector definition is located on disk.
 This enables the command to run a bundled script file.
 All the environment variables as specified in the CLI guidelines RFC will be set, including the `HASURA_PLUGIN_CONNECTOR_CONTEXT_PATH`, which specifies where the build context directory is.
   * Note that for script files to be runnable in PowerShell, it must be invoked like so: `powershell.exe -ExecutionPolicy Bypass -Command <command>`.
 Running scripts is disabled by default on Windows clients.
 (For more information see [this documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1).)

 Here's a worked example for the NodeJS Lambda Connector: